Offered by Department of Biology

 - Application based course covering the classical and molecular principles of inheritance.
 Concepts covered include various

-outlook for the field.
-Students are required to demonstrate their knowledge and critical thinking skills through quizzes, tests,
+future outlook for the field.
+Students are required to demonstrate their knowledge and critical thinking skills through quizzes,

-and writing assignments.
-Offered on-line Fall of odd-numbered years only.
+tests, and writing assignments.
+Offered online, Fall of odd-numbered years.

 - BIOL 861P - Human Genetics - 3 hours

 - The course focuses on contemporary human genetics with emphasis on genetic diseases.
 A study of the genetic basis and